 Total time: 15 minutes.

-If you think cabbage is only suitable for salad, then let me introduce to you another recipe: Thai stir-fried cabbage.
+If you think cabbage is only suitable for salad, then maybe an idea from a recognizable Thai fare may change your mind about this vegetable.
 The dish takes little preparation but delivers the fullest cabbage sweetness with a smoky flavor.

 After washing the cabbage properly, all you need is to chop the vegetable into bite-size pieces.
 Heat the oil and add finely chopped garlic to enjoy the pleasant sizzling sound with a fragrant aroma.